 Voluntary Curtailment Program Summary

-Enron Energy Services (EES) would develop on behalf of CDWR and assist CDWR to implement a voluntary curtailment program summary.
+Enron Energy Services (EES) would develop and assist CDWR to implement a voluntary curtailment program, summarized below.

-The key elements of this program are (i) the ability to efficiently aggregate customer loads, (ii) the provision of appropriate market price signals, (iii) deployment of a measurement and verification system for baseline and demand responses; and (iv) a mechanism for energy service providers (“ESP”) to obtain payments for voluntary curtailments.
+The key elements of this program would be (i) the ability to efficiently aggregate customer loads, (ii) the provision of appropriate market price signals, (iii) deployment of a measurement and verification system for baseline and demand responses; and (iv) a mechanism for energy service providers (“ESP”) to obtain payments for voluntary curtailments.

-EES believes that existing provisions of California law permit ESP’s to aggregate the necessary customer loads.
-Two new systems are required, however, to provide the remaining key elements:
+Implementation of a market based demand response program requires open customer access to the following key elements:

-An internet based (?) hour-ahead price posting system [enabling customers or their energy management agents?] to track the market price for hour-ahead power in real time.
+An internet based hour-ahead price posting system to track the market price for hour-ahead power in real time.

+Real-time metering systems for baseline demand and voluntarily curtailment verification.

+Settlement process that allows for market clearing prices of energy to be paid for load reduction (“Negawatts”).

+EES is prepared to provide technology solutions for metering/verification.
+Access to the customer meters for non-utility ESPs for collection of real-time metering would greatly speed up the implementation of these measurement and verification systems to all size commercial customers.

-Real-time metering systems for baseline usage (?) and voluntarily curtailment verification.EES is prepared to provide technology solutions for metering/verification.
-Current systems are available on the market that could provide the appropriate price signals.
+Current systems are available on the market that could provide the appropriate price signals The systems need to be expanded to allow settlement of Negawatts at the same price as the hour ahead per megawatt energy price.

+This proposed system is fundamentally different than currently proposed ISO programs because it is not solely reliability based.
+It is a market-based system that integrates price signals with customers desire for reliable power into a very powerful model for the state of California.

 EES proposes that funding for the program would be generated by “access fees” paid by ESP’s that aggregate voluntary demand responses.
 Payment of the fees would entitle the ESP to receive hour-ahead payments for voluntary curtailments from the ISO.
 The access fees would help fund the price posting system and intelligent metering equipment for verification of curtailments, and could potentially be used as well as be used defray some of the cost of purchased power for all customers.